AdaCore/spark2014/language_design/source/globalparam.rst

 .. todo:: We may make an extra mode_selector available ``Proof`` which indicates that the listed variables are only used for proof and not in the code.

+.. todo:: Do we want to consider conditional_modes which have (if condition then moded_item_list {elsif condition then moded_item_list} [else moded_item_list]) ?
+It might well be useful and would be consisten with an extended syntax for dependency relations where I believe it will be useful.

 Legality Rules
 ^^^^^^^^^^^^^^